US Powerball Review

 As astonishing as these sums of money are, some of the stories behind the biggest Powerball winners are almost as crazy as the prizes themselves.

 You can accept your winnings as a single lump-sum cash payment or take the annuity option.
-With the latter, you'll pay less in taxes, but the money will be paid out to you annually over 30 years.
+Though both options have their advantages and disadvantages, with the latter you'll pay less in taxes, but the money will be paid out to you annually over 30 years.
 While this is a safer option because it means you'll be less likely to quickly blow all your winnings like these winners did, a lot could change over 30 years, so keep that in mind.

-If you're lucky enough to win a big prize in the US Powerball, you might be subjected to either just the federal tax or the federal tax AND a state tax.
+If you're lucky enough to win a big Powerball prize, you might be subjected to either just the federal tax or the federal tax AND a state tax.
 This depends on which state you purchase your tickets in, as some states, such as California and Florida, do not tax lottery winnings, while others, such as Connecticut (6.99%) and New York (8.8%), do.
 Therefore, understanding the basics of how lottery winnings in the US are taxed is really worth your time.

 If you're playing from abroad, you might want to check your local tax laws to see whether your own government will also tax you once you transfer the money into your bank account.